metosin/reitit/doc/faq.md

 ### How can I contribute?

 You can join [#reitit](https://clojurians.slack.com/messages/reitit/) channel in [Clojurians slack](http://clojurians.net/) to discuss things.
-Known roadmap is mostly written in [issues](https://github.com/metosin/reitit/issues), and many issues are marked already with "Help wanted".
+Known roadmap is mostly written in [issues](https://github.com/metosin/reitit/issues).

 ### How does Reitit differ from Bidi?